oracle-livelabs/converged/obaas/microtx/microtx.md

 You will now start implementing the Cloud Cash Payment LRA.

-## Task 3: Add LRA partipant endpoints to the Account Service
+## Task 3: Prepare to add LRA participant endpoints to the Account Service

 You will update the Account service that you built in the previous lab to add some new endpoints to perform deposits and withdrawals.
 These new endpoints will be LRA participants.